 A short while afterward, my sister said, “no, I HAVE to call him, NOW!”
 And with that, she went to the phone and placed that call.
 And I stood there bewildered that she was going to bother this man on a holiday.

 Little did I know what he said to her on the phone that day.
 I was told only that we were to meet him at his office the next morning.

 After a bit, the door downstairs opened and in came a man and a woman, each carrying a large book.
-“For once she got it right,” I said to myself, “that really looks like an astrology book, just by the sheer size of it.”
+“Well she got it right,” I said to myself, “that looks like an astrology book, just by the sheer size of it.”